-Moisture buffering capacity
+4.2 Moisture buffering capacity

-Raw earth exhibits an excellent capacity to buffer ambient humidity due to its elevated specific surface and extended network of nanopores (McGregor et al., 2016).
+Raw earth exhibits an excellent capacity to buffer ambient humidity due to its elevated specific surface and extended network of nanopores [62].
 The dependency of material hygroscopicity on the finest pores with diameters of only few nanometers can be shown by combining the Kelvin law and Young-Laplace equation for the idealised case of cylindrical pores with zero contact angle.
-The imposed values of temperature T and relative humidity RH can then be converted into an equivalent pore diameter d{pore} .
+The imposed values of temperature T and relative humidity RH can then be converted into an equivalent pore diameter $d{\rm pore}$ :

-$$d{pore} = -\frac{4\gamma V_m}{R T \ln\left(\frac{RH}{100}\right)} \tag{1}$$ where γ is the surface tension of water (72.3 mN/m at 23 °C), V_m is the molar volume of water (18.06 cm3/mol at 23 °C) and R is the universal gas constant (8.314 J/mol°K).
-The value d{pore} calculated by equation (1) corresponds to the diameter of the pore where condensation and evaporation of water will spontaneously occur during a wetting and drying path, respectively, at a temperature T and a relative humidity RH.
-For example, a cyclic variation of relative humidity between 53% and 75% at a temperature of 23 °C, as imposed during moisture buffering tests according to the norm ISO 24353 (2008), will induce repeated condensation and evaporation of water inside pore diameters comprised between 3 and 7 nm.
-Of course, equation (1) only provides a rough estimation of pore diameter and more complex models, accounting for the thickness of the adsorbed water layer (e.g. the BJH method by Barrett et al., 1951) but also for the hysteretic nature of retention mechanisms, should be used to obtain better predictions.
-Nevertheless, the degree of approximation achieved with equation (1) is considered acceptable for the scope of the present paper.
-High hygroscopicity is also associated to elevated thermal inertia as water evaporation and condensation generate storage and release of latent heat.
-This further reinforces the importance of the pore size distribution of construction materials in passively controlling hygro-thermal conditions inside dwellings.
+$$d{\text{pore}} = -\frac{4\gamma V{\text{m}}}{RT \ln\left(\frac{\text{RH}}{100}\right)} \tag{1}$$ where $\gamma$ is the surface tension of water (72.3 mN/m at 23 °C), $V{\rm m}$ is the molar volume of water (18.06 cm/mol at 23 °C) and R is the universal gas constant (8.314 J/mol K).
+The value $d{\text{pore}}$ calculated by Eq.
+(1) corresponds to the diameter of the pore where condensation and evaporation of water will spontaneously occur during a wetting and drying path, respectively, at a temperature T and a relative humidity RH.
+For example, a cyclic variation of relative humidity between 53 and 75% at a temperature of 23 °C, as imposed during moisture buffering tests according to the norm ISO 24353 [1], will induce repeated condensation and evaporation of water inside pore diameters comprised between 3 and 7 nm.
+Of course, Eq.
+(1) only provides a rough estimation of pore diameter and more complex models, accounting for the thickness of the adsorbed water layer (e.g. the BJH method by [53]) but also for the hysteretic nature of retention mechanisms, should be used to obtain better predictions.
+Nevertheless, the degree of

-Mechanical and chemical stabilisation can modify the pore size distribution of earth materials (Figures 5 and 6) and can therefore influence moisture buffering capacity.
-To investigate this aspect, the moisture buffering value (MBV) of both unstabilised and stabilised earth compacted to 100 MPa was measured according to the norm ISO 24353 (2008) by exposing cylindrical samples to cycles of ambient humidity.
-The cycles took place inside a climatic chamber between the two relative humidity levels of 53% and 75%, with each level maintained for a period of 12 hours.
-During cycles, the temperature was fixed at 25 °C, which is consistent with the equalisation temperature adopted during mechanical tests but slightly higher than the 23 °C prescribed by the norm ISO 24353 (2008).
-This small difference in temperature should, however, not have any major effect on the measured MBV as observed by Kunzel (1995).
+Mechanical and chemical stabilisation can modify the pore size distribution of earth materials (Figs. 5 and 6) and can therefore influence moisture buffering capacity.
+To investigate this aspect, the moisture buffering value (MBV) of both unstabilised and stabilised earth compacted to 100 MPa was measured according to the norm ISO 24353 [1] by exposing cylindrical samples to cycles of ambient humidity.
+The cycles took place inside a climatic chamber between the two relative humidity levels of 53 and 75%, with each level maintained for a period of 12 h.
+During cycles, the temperature was fixed at 25 °C, which is consistent with the equalisation temperature adopted during mechanical tests but slightly higher than the 23 °C prescribed by the norm ISO 24353 [1].
+This small difference in temperature should, however, not have any major effect on the measured MBV as observed by Künzel [63].

-Prior to the humidity cycles, all samples were equalised at a temperature of 25 °C and a relative humidity of 53% until attainment of a constant mass, which typically occurred after a period of two weeks.
-Five cycles of relative humidity were then performed, which was sufficient to attain steady state conditions corresponding to the measurement of three consecutive "stable cycles" as prescribed the norm ISO 24353 (2008).
+Prior to the humidity cycles, all samples were equalised at a temperature of 25 °C and a relative humidity of 53% until attainment of a constant mass, which typically occurred after a period of 2 weeks.
+Five cycles of relative humidity were then performed, which was sufficient to attain steady state conditions corresponding to the measurement of three consecutive "stable cycles" as prescribed the norm ISO 24353 [1].
 A stable cycle is defined as a cycle where moisture uptake at a humidity of 75% is equal to moisture release at a humidity of 53%.
-Samples masses were recorded periodically during testing by means of a scale with a resolution of 0.01 grams.
+Samples masses were recorded periodically during testing by means of a scale with a resolution of 0.01 g.